dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

 ```

 What actually happens here is kotlin switching the 'expensive' call implemented in #suspendingFunction()
-to a different Context which usually means a different Thead.
+to a different Context which usually means a different Thread.
 The key to this is the withContext() function.
-Obviously if you're concern is resource usage this is not solving anything as instead of blocking the main thread,
+Obviously if your concern is resource usage this is not solving anything, as instead of blocking the main thread you will block another thread.
-you will block another thread.
-Although it allows other coroutines to be run in the current context and gives you
-a degree of flexibility on where this blocking code should be run.
+Although it allows other coroutines to be run in the current context and gives you a degree of flexibility on where this blocking code should be run.

-To spice things up i also added a return type in this function, as you can see you can seemingly call this function as
-if it was a normal method and seemingly immediately use the return value!
+To spice things up I also added a return type in this function, as you can see, you can seemingly call this function as if it was a normal method and seemingly immediately use the return value!
+TODO lots of seeminglys

 ### Exception handling

-When using other approaches like Promises , callbacks or reactive we usually pass a sort of on error function somewhere,
-highly dependant on the API we're using.
+When using other approaches like Promises , callbacks or reactive we usually pass a sort of on error function somewhere, highly dependant on the API we're using.

 Let's see what this looks like with Kotlin coroutines.